parchambault59/get-data-from-lucca-api/README.md

 SANDBOX_NAME="your-sandbox-name"
 ```

-### 5. Launch the script
+### 5. Run the script

 ```bash
 python3 script.py
 ```
-First run of the script might take up to 30 seconds.
+Might take up to a minute to run the first time.